 5 lessons on bouncing back from ultimate rogue trader Nick Leeson

-Nick Leeson’s illegal derivatives trading in Singapore led to the collapse of Barings Bank and ultimately ended up costing him his career and his freedom.
-He spoke to CMI as part of their Bouncing Back series of events to share what others can learn from his mistakes
+He’s now appearing in Big Brother UK, but Nick Leeson’s illegal derivatives trading in Singapore once led to the collapse of Barings Bank and ended up costing him his career and his freedom.
+He spoke to CMI as part of its Bouncing Back series of events to share what others can learn from his mistakes

 Nick Leeson is famed for having caused the collapse of Barings Bank in 1995 after having racked up losses of £862m through illegal trading out of the Singapore branch of the City’s oldest merchant bank.

 Having endured three and a half years in a Singaporean prison as a result of his actions, Leeson spoke to CMI as part of their Bouncing Back series of event to discuss the events leading up to his downfall, and how others can learn from his mistakes.

 In conversation with Nick Leeson